This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 The construction of the cardigan means that we simply work a different length of starting chain for the size you’d like (this one is crocheted side to side so that the rows sit vertically on you).

-I’ve crocheted the adult crop cardigan version in the video tutorial but it’s exactly the same way that you crochet the child sizes so perfect to work along with me!
+I’ve crocheted the adult crop cardigan pattern version in the video tutorial but it’s exactly the same way that you crochet the child sizes so perfect to work along with me!

 Mom and son wearing matching crochet cardigans.